-29. In 3.3, add a new special provision XXX as follows:
+28. In 3.3, add a new special provision XXX as follows:

 “XXX This entry applies only to aqueous solutions comprised of water, tetramethylammonium hydroxide (TMAH), and no more than 1 % other constituents.
-Other formulations containing tetramethylammonium hydroxide must be assigned to an appropriate generic or n.o.s. entry (e.g., UN 2389, Toxic liquid, corrosive, inorganic, n.o.s., etc.).”
+Other formulations containing tetramethylammonium hydroxide must be assigned to UN XXXX.

-30. In 3.3, add a new special provision YYY as follows:
+29. In 3.3, add a new special provision YYY as follows: